 Beyond the RFI

 There are new market research tactics being deployed for digital services beyond just the RFI.
-As your agency’s digital services acquisition professional, you should not have to totally rely on the technical person to make decisions!

 The following session discusses ways to identify the right people to address your digital services needs, how to attract non-traditional vendors, and how to draw in companies that have what your agency needs.

 There are several reasons you should be involved in the market research process.
 To name a few:

-As part of the solution team, you need to know what the problem is, how to scope it appropriately, and how does the targeted market negotiate and purchase these kinds of services.
+As part of the solution team, you need to know what the problem is, how to scope it appropriately, and how the targeted market negotiates and purchases these kinds of services.

-You need to be able to advise your agency program officials on whether they are doing the right sized market research activity
+You need to be able to advise your agency program officials on whether they are doing the right sized market research activity.

 You are the Product Owner of the Acquisition Phase.
-As you become an expert in digital service acquisition you should be driving the process from the time the need is identified
+As you become an expert in digital service acquisition you should be driving the process from the time the need is identified.

 There are many things you can do to aid your market research.
-These range from reverse industry days, to using blogs and social media, virtual industry days, and sources sought tools.
+These range from reverse industry days to using blogs and social media, virtual industry days, and sources sought tools.
 Think back to the methods we discussed in Iteration 2.B for engaging the industry.

 Exercise: Choosing an Alternative

-With your Live Digital Assignment teams, you will be assigned a non-traditional way to plan conducting market research.
-Your team will sketch out the actions necessary to implement the assigned strategy, and share your findings with the cohort in a brief following lunch.
+With your Live Digital Assignment teams, you will select a non-traditional way to conduct market research.
+Your team will sketch out the actions necessary to implement the strategy, and share your findings with the cohort in a brief following lunch.

 Prepare to answer the following questions with your team: